-The Pululahua complex is practically on the equatorial line, adjacent to the towns of San Antonio de Pichincha, Calacalí and Pomasqui.
-The highest point corresponds to the Sincholahua hill summit, 3356m.
-Unlike other more famous volcanoes in Ecuador, the Pululahua doesn't appear as a large cone-shaped mountain, but is made up of several lava domes dispersed over a surface about 40 km2 and a large crater of 3-4 km of diameter.
-Some of these domes and the crater trails are frequently visited by hikers looking for a picturesque place close to Quito; among the domes we have "El Chivo", "El Pondoña" and "Los Cerros de La Marca".
-It should also be noted that the Pululahua is the only active crater in Ecuador with a permanent population living inside, where we have all kinds of crops, grazing animals, and even some nature focus hostels.
+The Pululahua complex is practically on the equator north of Quito near the towns of San Antonio de Pichincha, Calacalí and Pomasqui.
+The highest point is the Sincholahua hill summit at 3356m.
+Unlike other Ecuadorian volcanoes, the Pululahua does not appear as a large conical mountain, but is made up of several volcanic domes scattered over an area of around 40 km2 and a main crater 3-4 km in diameter between these domes.
+The Pululahua is frequently visited by hikers looking for a picturesque place near Quito; one activity is hiking to the main domes summits: "El Chivo", "El Pondoña" and "Los Cerros de La Marca".
+An important feature is that the Pululahua is the only active crater in Ecuador with a permanent population living inside, between all kinds of crops and grazing animals.

 National Park: Reserva Geobotánica Pululahua